keboola/connection-docs/management/account/index.md

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 6](/management/account/enable-u2f-5.png)

-Every time you log in with your email and password, you will be prompted to your security key following your security key's documentation (e.g., pressing a button):
+Every time you log in with your email and password, you will be asked to activate your security key.
+To do that, follow the key's documentation (e.g., press the button):

 {: .image-popup}
 ![Screenshot -- Enable U2F -- Step 7](/management/account/enable-u2f-6.png)

 ## Invitations
 The **Invitations** page shows a project or a list of projects you have been [invited](/management/project/users/#inviting-a-user) to.
 When you accept an invitation, you'll become a user of the project and will be redirected there.
 When you decline the invitation, you'll lose the opportunity to enter the project.

 {: .image-popup}
 ![Screenshot -- Promo codes](/management/account/invitations.png)